Learning Regularization Functionals for Inverse Problems: A Comparative Study: Overview of Training Methods

+see \cite{hinton2002training} for a detailed derivation of the second step.
 In the context of imaging, \eqref{eq:gan} was also studied under the name \enquote{difference-of-expectations objective} in \cite{tan2024unsupervised,ZaKn23MRTEnergy,ZaKo21CTEnergy}.
 Still, the computation of the second expectation in \eqref{eq:gan} requires sampling from $p_\parameters$.
 This is often realized via Monte Carlo sampling, which makes these methods computationally expensive~\cite{habring2025diffusionabsolutezerolangevin,kuric2025gaussianlatentmachineefficient,tan2024unsupervised}.
 The form \eqref{eq:gan} also links the maximum likelihood approach with the contrastive learning methods discussed in Section~\ref{Sec:Contrastive}.
 There, $p_\parameters$ is replaced by an \enquote{adversarial distribution} of degraded images.